 years, including the purchase of equipment in the Emergency Room, Operating Rooms,

 Oncology Department and Nurse’s Station.
 Purchases made since 1929 include an

 ambulance, an electrocardiograph machine, bassinets and more recently, an MRI, the

 Voorhees Nursery, as well as significant contributions towards the hospital’s expanded

-are volunteers.
-An independent charitable organization, the Hospital Thrift Shop’s
+An independent charitable organization, the Hospital Thrift Shop’s ongoing support is

 The Thrift Shop in the 1940s, in a house formerly at the corner of